-- 2. To begin the lesson, introduce the vocabulary word to students.
+2. To begin the lesson, introduce the vocabulary word to students.
 Pronounce it and have students repeat your pronunciation.
 Share the definition of the word.
-Show pictures, use gestures, or use the word in context. - In this sample lesson, the teacher asks three students to stand in front of the class.
-He demonstrates that, regardless of how the students are added together, there are always three students standing. - 3.
-Explain to students that they will create a visual image to help them remember this new word.
+Show pictures, use gestures, or use the word in context.

+In this sample lesson, the teacher points to a visual of a food chain in a science textbook to help teach the word to students.

+- 3. Explain to students that they will create a visual image to help them remember this new word.
 Model doing this by sharing a familiar vocabulary word and discussing a relevant visual image with students.
 Draw a simple sketch of your image while students observe.
-Talk about the connections you make between the word and the visual image. - In this sample lesson, the teacher chooses to model the word face.
-She draws a cube and decorates each face of the cube with facial features. - 4.
+Talk about the connections you make between the word and the visual image. - In this sample lesson, the teacher chooses to model the term life cycle.
+She draws a graphic organizer showing a person as a baby, as a young person, as a middle-aged person, and finally as an elderly person.
+These pictures are connected by arrows to show the cycle that life follows from birth to death. - 4.
 Distribute copies of the Keyword Method resource page and drawing materials to students.
 Ask each student to draw an image that relates to the vocabulary word.
-Have students label their pictures with the vocabulary word and write a description of the visual image. - 5.
-After students are finished, have them share their work in small groups or with the whole class.
+Have students label their pictures with the vocabulary word and write a description of the visual image. - After students are finished, have them share their work in small groups or with the whole class.
 Ask each student to share both the image and its connection to the vocabulary word.
 This strategy allows students to learn more about new words by considering different visuals and the various ways that the new words are connected to those visuals.